Let’s be honest: Smoking causes lung cancer.

-“The best way to reduce your risk lung cancer is to quit smoking,” says Dr. John T. Atkins, a pulmonologist with McLeod Pulmonary and Critical Care Associates.
-"For some people, it’s easy; they’ve claimed to have quit smoking dozens of times.
+“The best way to reduce your risk lung cancer is to quit smoking,” says McLeod Pulmonologist Dr. Vinod Jona.
+“For some people, it’s easy; they’ve claimed to have quit smoking dozens of times.
 But seriously, for many people, it’s very difficult to break the addictive habit.
 If you know someone like that – or if that’s you – here are symptoms to watch for.”

 When lung cancer first develops, there may be no pain or visible symptoms.
 As the cancer worsens, the following signs may appear: